Sustainability

 AASB Sustainability Reporting Standards

-AASB S1 and AASB S2 are effective for annual reporting periods beginning on or after 1 January 2025.
+The AASB has issued two Australian Sustainability Reporting Standards (ASRS) which are effective for annual reporting periods beginning on or after 1 January 2025:

 AASB S1 and AASB S2 are closely aligned with the standards developed by the ISSB’s IFRS S1 and IFRS S2.